vsvipul/FirstAndroidApp/README.md

 # FirstAndroidApp
-A Login App made by a beginner
+A Login App made by a beginner..

+Default Username = A_Username
+Default Password = Password